 English Course Council

-Graduate students in the English Department are the heart and soul of the grad program, and the ECC offers a vibrant social community for incoming students.
+The ECC offers a vibrant social community for graduate students in the English Department.
 The ECC also elects grad student representatives to serve on important department committees.

 Applications & Registration